Frequently Asked Questions

 What is it like to travel as a jazz band?

-- When driving, the band compresses into a Toyota minivan.
+When driving, the band compresses into a minivan or two.
 Frankly it’s a tight fit.
 The hours are long.
 Conversation is sparse.
-Believe it or not, they prefer to not listen to much music while they travel.
+Believe it or not, they prefer not to listen to much music while they travel.
 It is a hard day’s night, with a lot of miles, and it helps when you can offer some gas money.

 Where do you keep the piano in the minivan?